 This collection consists of approximately 1.4 lin. ft, housed in two record cartons.
 All of these records are paper.

-Access to the Sherwin Badger Collection is granted by the Archivist or Director of Libraries.
+Access to the Sherwin Badger Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There may be some restrictions pertaining to this collection.
 Access will be determined on a case by case basis.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as: NECA 2.2.
 Sherwin Badger Papers, New England Conservatory Archives, Boston, MA.